Petrified Forest National Park

 The Petrified Forest is known for its fossils, especially fallen trees that lived in the Late Triassic Epoch, about 225 million years ago.
 The sediments containing the fossil logs are part of the widespread and colorful Chinle Formation, from which the Painted Desert gets its name.
 Beginning about 60 million years ago, the Colorado Plateau, of which the park is part, was pushed upward by tectonic forces and exposed to increased erosion.
 All of the park's rock layers above the Chinle, except geologically recent ones found in parts of the park, have been removed by wind and water.
 In addition to petrified logs, fossils found in the park have included Late Triassic ferns, cycads, ginkgoes, and many other plants as well as fauna including giant reptiles called phytosaurs, large amphibians, and early dinosaurs.
 Paleontologists have been unearthing and studying the park's fossils since the early 20th century.

 The park's earliest human inhabitants arrived 13,000 years ago.
 These Clovis-era people are the ancestors of Native Americans.
 By about 2,500 years ago Ancestral Pueblo farmers were growing corn and living in subterranean pit houses in what would become the park.
 By one-thousand years ago Ancestral Pueblo farmers lived in above-ground, masonry dwellings called pueblos and gathered in large communal buildings called great kivas.
-By AD 1450 Ancestral Pueblo farmers in the Petrified Forest migrated to join rapidly growing communities on the Hopi Mesas to the northwest and the Pueblo of Zuni to the east–these locations are still home to thousands of descendant community members today.
-More than 1000 archeological sites, including petroglyphs, have been discovered in the park.
+By 1450 CE Ancestral Pueblo farmers in the Petrified Forest migrated to join rapidly growing communities on the Hopi Mesas to the northwest and the Pueblo of Zuni to the east–these locations are still home to thousands of descendant community members today.
+More than 1,000 archeological sites, including petroglyphs, have been discovered in the park.
 These ancestral places remain important to descendant communities.
 In the 16th century, Spanish explorers visited the area, and by the mid-19th century a U.S. team had surveyed an east–west route through the area where the park is now located and noted the petrified wood.
 Later, roads and a railway followed similar routes and gave rise to tourism and, before the park was protected, to large-scale removal of fossils.
 Theft of petrified wood remains a problem in the 21st century.